bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

   * Agency evidence of testing of a set of representative devices from each manufacturer (Apple, Android, Amazon 2015 5th Gen) and browsers
   * Test cases - documentation describing the exact steps of a test case or script
   * **CBeebies** games - Agency evidence of game smoke tested in Playtime Island App Test App
-  * **CBBC** games (that are on the Pick N Mix roadmap) - Agency evidence of game smoke tested in [Pick N Mix Test App](https://github.com/bbc/childrens-picknmix-docs-and-demos/wiki/Introduction-to-Pick-n-Mix) (iOS, Android Crosswalk and Webview)
   * Game-specific visual design is applied to GEL UI
   * **Fully** complies with [GEL Games Framework](http://www.bbc.co.uk/gel/guidelines/games-framework)
   * All **‘Eight Requirements for Inclusive Design’** have been implemented as per [GEL Games Framework](http://www.bbc.co.uk/gel/guidelines/games-framework)